dylanbeattie/dylanbeattie.net/_posts/2021/2021-07-23-how-not-to-respond-to-a-cfp.md

 ### 8. Too generic

-You want to present "Introduction to Python" in half-an-hour?
+You want to present “Introduction to Python” in half-an-hour?
 Good luck.
 That's just about long enough to explain that Python exists, it's a programming language, it comes in version 2 and version 3, and they're different because… oh my goodness look at that, we're just about out of time.

 That's not to say you can't present broad intro-level talks – but your CFP submission needs to make it very clear what your angle is.
 Show the committee you've thought about who’s likely to be in the audience, what level of knowledge and experience you’re expecting them to have prior to your session, and exactly what it is that they can expect to learn by the end of your presentation.

 ### 9. Too specific

-At the other extreme from the "introduction to Python" are the talks that aren't likely to attract any audience because they're only relevant to a handful of developers working in a very specialist area.
+At the other extreme from the “introduction to Python” are the talks that aren't likely to attract any audience because they're only relevant to a handful of developers working in a very specialist area.
 You may be the world's foremost expert on aspect-oriented programming in Object COBOL, but face it, if you drew a Venn diagram of people who are interested in AOP and people who are interested in Object COBOL, you'd probably end up with two very small circles, and the only person on the overlap is you.

 If you're submitting to an AOP conference, or an event that has an Object COBOL track, then hey, you might be in with a shot.
 But for events that target a broader audience, this kind of extremely specialist topic is likely to be rejected in favour of something that’s relevant to more of the audience.